In Our Own Voices: Serving the needs of Lesbian, Gay, Bisexual, & Transgender

 • steals your money, food stamps, valuables to buy drugs etc.

-• threatens to reveal to others that you are cross-dressing or transgendered.
+• threatens to reveal to others that you are cross-dressing or Transgender.

 • calls you several times a night or shows up to make sure you are where you said you would be.

-• gives you a beeper or a phone so s/he can contact you at all times.
+• gives you a beeper or a phone so they can contact you at all times.

-• expects you to spend all your time with him or her.
+• expects you to spend all your time with them.

 • hits, kicks, shoves or throws things at you when they are jealous or angry.